-Over the past 15 months, we used and tested three product development tools: GitHub Issues, Jira, and ClickUp.
-It’s not common for a small startup to switch between so many tools in such a short time.
-However, we work with weekly minors (10 minors in a major), so we need a well oiled machine to help with the frequent deployment to production, QA and release notes.
+Here at Swimm over 15 months, we used and tested three product development tools: GitHub Issues, Jira, and ClickUp.
+It’s not common for a small startup to switch between so many devtools in such a short time.
+However, we work with weekly minors (10 minors in a major), so we need a well-oiled machine to help with the frequent deployment to production, QA, and release notes.

-Our requirements were simple and clear.
+Our requirements were simple and straightforward.
 We needed a system for:

-- Managing major product versions and the minor ones.
+- Managing major product versions and minor ones.

-- Easily organizing information by topics, e.g a list of features and bugs for release notes.
+- Efficiently organize information by topics, e.g. list of features and bugs for release notes.

-- Flexible management of our projects according to hierarchy and timeline, and being able to see who is assigned to which task alongside the task’s status.
+- Flexible management of our projects according to hierarchy and timeline, and seeing who is assigned to which task alongside the task’s status.

 - Cross-department collaboration and communication: engineering, product, and occasionally marketing.

-We started out with GitHub Issues because I worked with them in the past.
-To start out with GitHub Issues, the best approach would be to create milestones, which are high-level topics.
-Inside milestones, you can create issues and add labels, and assignees.
-Teams can manage and track these ‘issues’ in a collaborative manner.
+We started with GitHub Issues because I worked with them in the past.
+To start with GitHub Issues, the best approach would be to create milestones, which are high-level topics.
+Inside milestones, you can create issues and add labels and assignees.
+Teams can manage and track these ‘issues’ collaboratively.

+The main challenge we had was managing our minor versions.
 We used milestones to track our major versions.
-The main challenge we had was managing our minor versions.
 The milestones only have one hierarchy, and we needed sub-hierarchies for our minor versions.

 We tried using labels, GitHub Projects, and manipulating the milestones.
 However, it was too complicated to manage and filter the information we needed.
 I also needed to create release notes, but it was very difficult to screen the relevant information from the ‘issues’ to create them.